Time-Varying Gaussian Process Bandits with Unknown Prior: GP-UCB WITH PRIOR ELIMINATION

 \section{GP-UCB WITH PRIOR ELIMINATION}

 We now state our proposed algorithm in Algorithm \ref{alg:unknown_prior_bo_noisy}.
 When selecting the next point to query (line 7), our algorithm is doubly optimistic, with respect to both the function value and the model.
 In other words, for each point, we use the largest possible upper confidence bound among the ones suggested by models defined by possible priors in $ \mathcal{U}_{t-1}$.
 We denote the selected point by $\bm{x}_t$ and the prior under which it achieved the highest UCB value is denoted by $p_t(\cdot)$.
 The set $S^p_t$ stores all iterations $i$ up to the current one $t$, during which $p_t(\cdot) = p(\cdot)$, for each $p \in \mathcal{U}$ (line 8).
 After observing the function value, we calculate the error $\eta_t$ between the observed value and the mean at point $\bm{x}_t$, according to the model defined by $p_t(\cdot)$ (line 11).
 Then, each model for which the sum of errors is too big is removed from the set of candidates (lines 12-14) and we continue with the loop.
+As we will show later, the true prior $p^\star$ will never be rejected with high probability.
+As such, if all priors have been rejected, this likely indicates that none of the supplied priors was the true prior.
+In such case, the algorithm could terminate and flag this issue to the user.

-The intuition behind this mechanism is depicted in Figure \ref{fig:different_ucb}.
+The intuition behind the rejection mechanism is depicted in Figure \ref{fig:different_ucb}.
 Let us assume we have two models GP1 and GP2, represented by red and blue solid lines, together with their corresponding confidence intervals in dashed lines.
 After we query a new point, it can either lie within the confidence intervals of both models (like the star) or only one model (like the diamond).
 If we were to obtain a point like the diamond, we clearly see that the red model's prediction was very inaccurate and we lean towards rejecting the prior that produced it.
 On the other hand, if we observe a point like the star when querying the function then it does not matter, which model is the "true" one, as such an observation is probable under both models and the errors for either of the models would be small.
 Thanks to this mechanism, we can conduct BO, whilst simultaneously eliminating the (most-likely) wrong priors.
 For such a strategy, we can derive a regret bound, as stated by the following Theorem.